3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General _Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 # Define Respond Section

 These macros make use of the `respond` command so please make sure your printer.cfg has this defined for use in the system.
 This is command is already defined in the your `Mainsail.cfg` file, please make sure it is included.
 If you set these macros up correctly you wont need to add it to your printer.cfg, however if you choose not to use the `Mainsail.cfg` you will need to add the section manually.

 ```
 [respond]
 ```

+If you *ARE* going to use the `Mainsail.cfg` set it up now!
+Click here to do that!
+LINK TO PLACE

 ****************************************************************************************************************************

 # NEW FEATURE: Demon User Files Updater